Kate Spade 24-Hour Flash Deal: Get This $300 Crossbody Bag for Just $89 - E! Online

 You can get the Kate Spade Staci Square Crossbody for just $89.
 Normally, this bag costs $300, but this is a today-only deal that you cannot miss.
 It may look small, but it can fit the largest iPhone along with your other must-haves with a lot of shoppers raving about its compact storage.
 It always looks good because it's made from easy-to-clean saffiano leather.

-This bag is on sale black, light blue, pale yellow, mint, and a beige multicolor style.
+This bag is on sale black, light blue, pale yellow, mint.
 A 70% discount is just too good to pass up, right?
 Shop before this deal disappears!

 Kate Spade 70% Off Deal